cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 ### 2.3.
 Set up Linux username and password

-I followed [these directions](https://docs.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password) to set up my username and password.
+Open an Ubuntu terminal (using that orange Ubuntu app icon) and follow [these directions](https://docs.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password) to set up your Linux username and password.
 Tip: When entering your password, it will *look* like nothing is being entered.
 You are entering the password, but the Ubuntu terminal does not echo your password for security reasons.

 ## 3. Install BirdNET-Lite